gautemo/Gaute-Meek-Olsen/src/today-i-learned/js-set-to-array.md

 title: Set to array
 date: 2019-11-17
 category: JavaScript
+description: How to transform a Set to an array and the other way around.
 ---

 If you have a Set and want to transform it into an array you can do it with the spread syntax